 British Brandy Snaps

-They start by making the mix for the crispy lace.
-Brown sugar, golden syrup (a British product that can be found in some stores, light corn syrup can be substituted).
-They are also very tasty to eat on their own.
+- They start by making the mixture for the crispy lace.
+Butter, brown sugar, and golden syrup (a British product that can be found in some stores; light corn syrup can be substituted) are heated over medium-low heat in a small saucepan until the sugar dissolves.
+Do not let the mixture boil.

-Flour and ground ginger is added and when the mixture thickens it is put into circles on a baking sheet lined with parchment paper.
-Place them about 4 inches apart because they will spread.
-They are then baked and they brown very quickly, it was 5 minutes for me so I advise you to watch them.
+- Flour and ground ginger is added and when the mixture thickens it is put into circles on a prepared baking tray/sheet lined with parchment paper.
+Place them about 4-inches (10 cm) apart because they will spread so a large baking sheet/baking tray is best.
+They are then baked and they until golden brown (which happens very quickly) It was 5 minutes for me so I advise you to watch them as time depends on your oven.
+See pic below.

-They are then rolled around a wooden spoon handle and shaped into the tubes.
-It might take you 1 or 2 to get it right, but there’s really no wrong way.
-Set them seam side down to harden.
+- They are then rolled around the handle of a wooden spoon to shape them into tubes.
+It might take you 1 or 2 tries to get it right, but there’s really no wrong way.
+Place them seam side down onto a wire rack to harden, which will only take about 2-3 minutes.
+See pic below.

-Once they are cooled and crispy it’s time for the brandy cream.
+- Once they are cooled and crispy, it’s time for the cream.
 The snaps are really good on their own to eat, but I prefer them with the cream.
-Heavy whipping cream is whipped (use cold cream, it will whip faster) where you can add an option touch of brandy.
+Heavy whipping cream is whipped (use cold cream, it will whip faster), and you can add an optional touch of brandy.
+Then, fill the tubes with the cream using a piping bag.

 If you’ve made these Brandy Snaps, leave a comment below.
 I love to hear from my readers!